nitk-nest/NeST/INSTALL.md

     Netperf version 2.7.0
     ```

-    If netperf is not installed, then it can be obtained from your Linux distribution packages.
+    If netperf is not installed, then it can be obtained from your
+    Linux distribution packages.
     For Ubuntu run:

     ```shell
     sudo apt install netperf
     ```

+    Minimum version of netperf supported is 2.6.0

-4. Install iperf3
+4. Install *iperf3*

+    This is an optional dependency.
+You can install it if you want
+    NeST to internally use iperf3 to generate flows.

-    You can check if iperf is installed by running the command:
+    You can check if iperf3 is installed by running the command:

     ```shell
     $ iperf3 -v